| Title: | R Interface to RESTful Web Services |

 URI), described below.

 media type.
-The ... become query parameters on x
+The ... become query parameters on x.
+If

 an R object, and returns the object.
 The ... become query